WenjingLi2036/gentle-humanoid/README.md

 **GentleHumanoid** learns a universal whole-body motion control policy with upper-body compliance and adjustable force limits, allowing smooth, stable, and safe interactions with humans and objects.

 **Key Features**:
-1. Compliance: Coordinated responses across the shoulder, elbow, and wrist for natural, adaptive motion.
+1. Compliance: Coordinated responses across the shoulder, elbow, and wrist for adaptive motion.
 2. Unified interaction modeling: Handles both resistive and human-guided contact forces.
 3. Safety-aware control: Supports tunable force thresholds to ensure safe human–robot interaction.
 4. Universal and Robust: Demonstrated in simulation and on the Unitree G1, generalizing across diverse motions and interactions.